nextsimhub/domain_decomp/README.md

                             or 'xy'
-  -m [ --mask ] arg (=mask) Mask variable name in netCDF grid file -i [ --ignore-mask ]      Ignore mask in netCDF grid file
+  -m [ --mask ] arg (=mask) Mask variable name in netCDF grid file -i [ --ignore-mask ]      Ignore mask in netCDF grid file --periodic-x              Periodicity in x-direction --periodic-y              Periodicity in y-direction --output-prefix arg       Prefix for output filenames
 ```

 We can see that the most of the options have defaults (shown in parentheses) e.g., if you do not specify the name of the land